Gera1313/employee-tracker/README.md

 ## Credits

 Would like to thank my classmates and work colleagues for the guidance.

-Also, big help thanks to the module activities especially module 12.

 ## License